-A primary goal of the Douglas-Harding Corridor Specific Plan is to simplify and streamline the development review process and remove barriers to reinvestment, particularly for high density housing and commercial reinvestment.
+A primary goal of the Douglas-Sunrise Corridor Specific Plan is to simplify and streamline the development review process and remove barriers to reinvestment, particularly for high density housing and commercial reinvestment.
 The purpose of this section is to provide a description of the approval process for different types of development, redevelopment, and site or building modification.
-The regulatory entitlement and approval procedures for development in the Plan Area are found in Roseville Municipal Code Chapter 19.33.
+The regulatory entitlement and approval procedures for development in the Plan Area are found in Roseville Municipal Code Section 19.33.
 A summary description of these procedures is included below.
-Also refer to the Land Use chapter policy regarding tribal coordination.

-Any use which would require an Administrative Permit or Use Permit, but existed on a property before this Corridor Plan was adopted, will remain legal uses.
+Any use which would require an Administrative Permit or Use Permit, but existed on a property before this Corridor Plan was adopted, will remain a legal use.